JKZH-Cyber/Honeypot-Project/README.md

-See below: Creatiion of the new user account.
+See below: Creation of the new user account.

 ![image](https://github.com/user-attachments/assets/8f990f81-420a-40a2-a8da-0cd1417d8baf)